Oregon Pharmacy Technician Licensing Guide

 Read and interpret prescriptions, input medication orders, and carry out essential pharmacy tasks.

-How to Become a Certified Oregon Pharmacy Technician
+How to become a Certified Oregon Pharmacy Technician

 Becoming a Certified Oregon Pharmacy Technician (COPT) is now more accessible than ever.
 The primary difference between Oregon’s standard Pharmacy Technician (PT) license and the COPT license is earning a national certification—and with flexible online options, the process is both convenient and affordable.